 Next, inspect the lifting plate, this is what will be contacting the vehicle

 to raise it off of the ground so make sure it is free from grease oil and dirt.

-the lifting plate and the vehicle frame, as this object will have a
+the lifting plate and the vehicle frame, as this object will have a tendency to

-condition because once the vehicle’s weight is on the jack it will have a
+because once the vehicle’s weight is on the jack it will have a tendency to roll

-handle controls the up and down movement.
-To make the jack go up the handle must
+up and down movement.
+To make the jack go up the handle must be turned clockwise

 This is the valve U joint, when you turn the handle this joint turns as well

 which is connected to the handle.
 Sometimes the handle is not completely engaged